-While we welcome celebrating with family and friends, those encounters can create emotional tension and strain.
+We welcome celebrating with family and friends, yet find those encounters create emotional tension and strain.
 When we feel sad that loved ones can’t be with us, either through distance or death, the season can become the worst of the year.

-By anticipating these events and feelings, we can prepare ourselves for the physical and emotional stress of the holiday season, and find a way to enjoy the festivities with “hearts all a glowing.”
+By anticipating stressful holiday events and the feelings they trigger, we can prepare ourselves for the physical and emotional stress of the holiday season, and find a way to enjoy the festivities with “hearts all a-glowin’.”

 Writer Bruce Y. Lee takes a lighthearted but serious look at the holiday season and suggests music may help us cope better in